 We take the very simple approach of always advancing the solution in a dimension with the largest timestep that satisfies the CFL condition in that dimension.
 This method clearly has effects on the solution; effectively, the grid is 'warped' over a timestep based on the ratios of maximum speeds in each dimension.
-However, we have found these effects to be negligible in the simulations we have run, even in cases where the flow (and therefore λ{max}) is highly biased along a single dimension (see for example Figs. 6, 7, and 9).
+However, we have found these effects to be negligible in the simulations we have run, even in cases where the flow (and therefore λ{max}) is highly biased along a single dimension (see for example Figs. 1(b), 1(c), and 5).